Special offer

 T endorsement

-Get the T endorsement, often referred to as doubles and triples, if you plan to pull two or three trailers.
+Get the T endorsement, often referred to as doubles and triples, if you plan to pull two or three trailers, including triple trailers.
 You might need it for long-distance cargo hauling, towing or construction work.
 Some states, including Michigan, don’t allow triple-trailer configurations.
-In that case, your endorsement will only cover a double-trailer setup.
-You can get the T endorsement by passing a knowledge test.
+Note: In those states, your endorsement will only cover a double-trailer setup, but the T endorsement remains essential for jurisdictions where triple trailers are legal.
+You can get the T endorsement by passing a dedicated knowledge test.
 It’s only available when you have a CDL; federal law prohibits it for CLPs.

 P endorsement

-You’ll need the P commercial license endorsement if you want to drive a commercial vehicle that’s designed for 16 or more people.
-This number includes the driver.
-P endorsement is useful for commercial bus drivers, shuttle drivers and school bus drivers.
+You’ll need the P commercial license endorsement, also known as the passenger endorsement, if you want to drive a commercial vehicle that’s designed to transport 16 or more passengers, including the driver.
+Passenger endorsements are required for vehicles specifically built to carry 16 or more passengers.
+The P endorsement is useful for commercial bus drivers, shuttle drivers, and school bus drivers.
 The application process usually includes a knowledge test and a skills test.

 N endorsement

-This endorsement enables you to drive commercial vehicles with tanks that hold liquid or gas.
+The N endorsement is required for operating tanker vehicles that transport liquids or gases in bulk.
 In most states, you’ll need it if the total volume of all tanks is more than 1,000 gallons or if individual tanks can hold over 119 gallons.
 This endorsement is usually available for all CDL classes, and it requires a knowledge test.

 H endorsement